alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_usingExpBuilder.md

 ### Running 2D style transfer
 First, you will need to create notebook via web GUI, upload vgg weights, called `imagenet-vgg-verydeep-19.mat`, to `/storage` You will also need to upload a content image and style guide image to `/storage`.
+You can download the vgg weights from <http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat>.

 2D style transfer Docker container image: